forestryio/forestry.io/hugo/content/docs/faqs/transferring-site.md

 {{% tip ROLES %}}
 You can only transfer sites to Organizations if your role for that Organization permits it.
 See [user roles](/docs/settings/collaborators/#site-access-levels)
 {{% /tip %}}

-*If you moved your site from a legacy plan you might need to cancel your old plan.
-See [How to Cancel a per-site plan?](/docs/faqs/cancel-legacy-plan/)*

 *If you would like to learn more about Organizations and our new Collaborators & Teams UI see [Collaborators & Teams](/docs/settings/collaborators/)*